diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### [🍿 Watch Quick Tips | Manual Search Tool: Wildcards](https://vimeo.com/772196768)

-This guide will cover the *, ? and ~ wildcards—they are useful to:
+This guide covers 3 major wildcards—they are useful to:

 - Expand your results and make sure you are not missing files.
 - Go around naming convention issues.